-The sample is from the area around Walter Smith Court (map).
-Weather permitting, TCPH will begin
+The sample is from the area around Yucca Flat Trail.
+Weather permitting,

-ground spraying efforts in this area on Monday, July 31, starting at 9
+TCPH will begin ground spraying efforts in this area on Sunday, Sept.

-p.m. and concluding by 5 a.m. the following morning.
+23, starting at 9 p.m. and concluding by 5 a.m. the following

 In an effort to inform the public, TCPH has issued a notification to neighbors in the area and will continue until the time of spraying.
 You can find the most current information on our Be Mosquito Free webpage or our Facebook page.

-TCPH reminds residents of the importance of taking personal protective measures to safeguard against West Nile Virus.
+TCPH would like to remind residents of the importance of taking personal protective measures to safeguard against West Nile Virus.
 Residents should routinely dump standing water on their property, use EPA-approved insect repellent, and dress in long sleeves and pants.